Aurailus/Myxer/README.md

 Use `cargo build --release` in the root directory.

-Prebuilt binaries are available as artifacts, download the latest one by clicking **[here](https://nightly.link/Aurailus/myxer/workflows/release/master/Myxer.zip)**.
+Prebuilt binaries are available as artifacts, download the latest one **[here](https://nightly.link/Aurailus/myxer/workflows/release/master/Myxer.zip)**.

 Please note: While this project is more-or-less complete, there may still be bugs or issues.
 Your mileage may vary.